Understanding Your Unique Way of Being

 -

-You have been considering your rich internal world or your unique perspectives does not align with what is happening around you externally and you have reached a point where you feel one is going to overspill into other.
+You have been considering your rich internal world or your unique perspectives.
+They do not align with what is happening for you externally and you have reached a point where you feel one is going to overspill into the other.

 -

-You're struggling to deal with what has happened...what is happening.
-At these points it can feel like that is all there is.
+You've been struggling to deal with what has happened...what is happening.
+At the moment, this struggle feels like that is all there is.

 You are not alone!
 What is happening for you is not all there is.
-Come, let's look at how it could be different together.
+Let's look at how it could be different together.

 My Approach